HaiderAltaf/CS6910_Assignment2/README.md

 - After training for each epoch train accuracy and validation accuracy are calculated and printed

+### Arg parse

+created function __arg_parse()__ to pass the command line arguments.

+- Using argparse, I have define the arguments and options that my program accepts,
+- argparse will run the code, pass arguments from command line and automatically generate help messages.
+- __I have given the defaults values for all the arguments, so code can be run without passing any arguments.__

+Description of various command line arguments

+    --wandb_sweep : Do you want to sweep or not: Enter True or False.
+Default value is False.
+    --wandb_entity : Login username for wandb.
+Default is given but if you are already using wandb, you will be logged in automatically.
+    --wandb_project : name to initialize your run.
+No need to mention if you are just trying the code.
+    --data_augmentation : Data Augmentation: True or False --epochs : Number of Epochs: integer value --batch_size : Batch Size: integer value
+    --optimizer : choice of optimizer for backprop : "adam" or "sgd"

+### Training our CNN model directly by running the command line arguments
+I have created training function called __train_partB.py__ file it has everything needed for training and testing our model, we can run the code using command line arguments.

+Or we may also use .ipynb file for partB problem to train the model and test it.

 ## Appendix

 Any additional information goes here